Skip to main content

 If any check fails, revisit the corresponding step above or see the troubleshooting section below.

-Coming soon: daily digest from Meeting Agents
+Daily digest from Meeting Skills

-• Choose which Voice Agent meetings the digest covers
+• Choose which Voice Agent meetings the digest covers.

-• Route the output to email, Slack, or any of 20,000+ apps via Zapier, Make, or n8n
+• Route the output to email, Slack, or any of 20,000+ apps via Zapier, Make, or n8n.

 Troubleshooting